 I was born and raised in Rochester, NY and moved to Florida in my late 20’s.
 My home now is where my husband and dogs are.
 We live in a beautiful country setting and I couldn’t be happier.

 After browsing through your website, I see that you’ve built up an extensive collection of wonderful photography.
 What is it that led you toward this field and how long have you been working in it?

 Growing up, my Dad was always taking pictures.
 He always made my family and I pose for the camera.
 I remember we all used to get so aggravated because he had to have everything perfect, the lighting, the background, the angle, etc. Needless to say, it seemed to take forever, especially as kids.
 But I learned a lot from watching him frame the picture, even if it was subconscious.
 I didn’t realize till later in life what an impact that made on me.
-I graduated High School and became a cosmetologist.
+I graduated from High School and became a cosmetologist.
 I was looking for a creative field to work in and cosmetology fit the bill.
 I enjoyed helping people feel good.
 I stayed in that career for about 17 years and then went on to take a job with Bic Graphic printing and assembling pens.
-After 10 years working there I met my Husband.
+After 10 years working there, I met my Husband.
 I quit my job and moved out of state to where he was.
 That was my opportunity to take a look inside and decide what I truly wanted to do.
 I picked up my camera and my love for photography began.
 That was about 12 years ago.

 Are you formally-taught or self-taught?
 And what has been the best source of information along this journey (workshop, online forums, classroom, mentor, etc)?